floss1138/dbDotCad/README.md

 Obviously, a single drawing has no way of knowing the handles used for other drawings.
 For migration into a database, some additional data identifying the (uniquely named) drawing file is necessary.
 This can be the file name (or part thereof) and/or the drawing title.
 In our examples the sN_N-N-N part of the title and/or file name will be used.
 The attout handle always starts apostrophe and has a 3 digit or larger hex value.
-As the apostrophe is a useful chek, dbDotCad preserves this as part of the database_id.
+As the apostrophe is a useful check, dbDotCad preserves this as part of the database_id.
 The appended document identifier is added after the handle using a + character as a separator so the MongoDB primary key _id becomes 'handle_drawingnumber e.g. '12BFE_s1_123-23-1234
 This will be know as the **block_id** and becomes the primary key for the database.
 Mongo allows the apostrophe (single quote character) in an id but not the double quote that would need delimiting when used in JSON.

 ### The period problem